janjiralakirankumar/DevOpsEssentials/README.md

 * Host Key Verification Strategy Select as **"Non Verifying Verification Strategy"** and **Save** it.
 * Click on the **Add** button.
 * it's done.

+### Task-1: build and deploy code in Docker Host on the container.

 #### Now In CLI, SSH into your Docker Host and Perform the below steps to create a "Dockerfile" in /home/ubuntu directory.
 ```
 cd ~